badconf/badconf/README.md

 ## 🌐 Open Source Philosophy

-I strongly believe in the power of sharing and collaboration.
+Since 1997 I strongly believe in the power of sharing and collaboration.
 My open source philosophy drives me to share some of my personal work here on GitHub.
-I hope my contributions might inspire others, spark new ideas, or even be of direct use.
+But I'm not a professional developer :)

 Feel free to explore, clone, or fork my repositories.

 I'm not looking for collaboration!

 ---